 Effects of Beta-Alanine

-The improvement in physical performance normally develops two weeks after starting to consume beta-alanine, although for some people it will be noticeable from the very first week.
+The improvement in terms of physical performance normally occurs two weeks after taking beta-alanine, although some people experience it from the very first week.

-When we consume beta-alanine the levels of carnosine increase, which results in the improvement of physical performance.
+The levels of carnosine increase when we consume beta-alanine, which results in an improved physical performance.
 The most spectacular results are usually experienced after two or three weeks.

-Recent researchers have proven that carnosine levels can increase its levels for a maximum of twelve weeks, which is the reason why it is recommended to use beta-alanine for at least three months, in order to optimise the levels of carnosine as much as possible.
+Recent research has proven that carnosine can increase its levels for twelve weeks at most, which is the reason why it is advisable to use beta-alanine for three months at least, in order to optimize the levels of carnosine as much as possible.